 Let’s say, for example, that you punt steals.
 You’ll get just a handful for the season, and finish with by far the fewest steals in your league.
 But although your team may feel uncomfortable when you look at it coming out of the draft, your season-long steals totals simply aren’t relevant in a categories league.
 Your absolute worst case scenario is that you’re guaranteeing that you lose just one out of your 10 categories each week.
 That’s not nearly as damaging as coming in last place in a category in a rotisserie league.

 Also, even if you try to purposely punt steals, you may find yourself winning, or at least tying, that category a few times during the season.
 Steals come in bunches, and no matter how many steals your opponent may tally over the course of the season, he or she may have that random off week in your matchup.
-And, of course, you never know when your one Peter Alonso or J.D.
-Martinez steal may come, which might be just enough to win you the week.
+And, of course, you never know when your one Pete Alonso or Nolan Arenado steal may come, which might be just enough to win you the week.

 Go heavy on offense

 But it’s not the same in H2H categories leagues.
-Sure, getting reliable starting pitchers is important in H2H categories leagues.
+Sure, getting reliable starting pitchers is still important in the format.
 But you’d be surprised how often you’ll be playing the matchups.
 Because ratio stats are far less important for pitchers than innings and strikeouts in H2H categories leagues (more on that below), you can squeeze a ton of juice out of your fantasy pitching staff by churning through two-start pitchers off your waiver wire each week, often as much as you can out of an elite starter with just one matchup that week.

 Hitters, however, are much more reliable.
 Sure, there’s always the random fringe player who gets six games in Colorado and Philadelphia in a given week, but for the most part, you’re sticking with your offense no matter what.
 An 0-for-4 doesn’t hurt you nearly as much as a three-inning, six-run outing!